SAP/jenkins-library/documentation/docs/extensibility.md

 ./README.md
 ```

-where `myCustomPipeline.groovy` contains the modified pipeline code.
+Where `myCustomPipeline.groovy` contains the modified pipeline code of the [general purpose pipeline](https://github.com/SAP/jenkins-library/blob/master/vars/piperPipeline.groovy) or [SAP Cloud SDK Pipeline](https://github.com/SAP/cloud-s4-sdk-pipeline-lib/blob/master/vars/cloudSdkPipeline.groovy).

 !!! note
     Your custom pipeline _must_ be named differently from the other pipelines provided by project "Piper", because Jenkins requires names across multiple libraries to be unique.

-This library needs to be placed in a git repository which is available for Jenkins and must be configured in Jenkins [as documented here](https://jenkins.io/doc/book/pipeline/shared-libraries/#using-libraries).
+This library must be placed in a git repository which is available for Jenkins and must be configured in Jenkins [as documented here](https://jenkins.io/doc/book/pipeline/shared-libraries/#using-libraries).

 ![Library Setup](images/customPipelineLib.png "Library Setup")

-The `Jenkinsfile` would look similar to this:
+The `Jenkinsfile` of your individual projects would look similar to this:

 ```groovy
 @Library(['piper-lib-os@vINSERT_VERSION_HERE','my-own-pipeline@vINSERT_VERSION_HERE']) _